 "The end of all things is near.
 Therefore be clear minded and self-controlled so that you can pray.
 Above all, love each other deeply, because love covers over a multitude of sins.
 Offer hospitality to one another without grumbling.
 Each one should use whatever gift he has received to serve others, faithfully administering God's grace in its various forms.
 If anyone speaks, he should do it as one speaking the very words of God.
 If anyone serves, he should do it with the strength God provides, so that in all things God may be praised through Jesus Christ.
 To him be the glory and the power for ever and ever.
 Amen."

 1. How could being clear minded and self-controlled influence the way we pray?

 2. How is exercising your giftings an extension of God's grace?

 3. What sort of attitude about the use of the gifts do you hear God promoting in this passage?

-Application : used their giftings to administer God's grace to you?
+1. Who has used their giftings to administer God's grace to you?
 What was the impact on you?
-Jory that illustrates how that person ministered to you. some ideas or phrases or Scripture verses that will help you be clear minded and sel ne next time you are feeling really flustered.
-Reflection: aid, 'Each one should use whatever gift he has received to serve others, faithfully g God's grace in its various forms.'
-Help me use my gift(s) today to administer you
+Journal a real-life story that illustrates how that person ministered to you.

+2. Jot down some ideas or phrases or Scripture verses that will help you be clear minded and selfcontrolled the next time you are feeling really flustered.

+"Lord, you said, 'Each one should use whatever gift he has received to serve others, faithfully administering God's grace in its various forms.'
+Help me use my gift(s) today to administer your grace."